alex210501/FlightSimulator/README.md

 A flight will contain :

-- a route
-- the flightnumber
-- the departure time
+- The departure time
-- the plane
+- The plane
-- the terminal ( of the plane's current airport)
+- the terminal
+- the route

-For the flight the API will do this :
+Request for the flight that contains also the route, the departure and the arrival airports :

-- GET the flight by ID
-- GET the route by ID
-- GET the flightnumber
-- GET the departure time
-- GET the plane
-- GET the terminal

--> app.get('/flight/:parameter') and then redirected to '/'

-Where parameter will be the flight's ID

-### :cloud: The Routes

-A route will contain :

-- the departure place ( airport)
-- the arrival place ( airport)
-- the time of the flight

-For the route the API will do this :

-- GET the route by ID
-- GET the route's departure airport by name
-- GET the route's arrival airport by name
-- GET the route's flight time by ID
+- GET the flight by ID => `/flight/:flightnumber`

--> app.get('/route/:parameter') and then redirected to '/'

-Where parameter will be the route's ID
+Where the parameter flightnumber will be for example : `FR4855`

 ### :airplane: The plane

 The plane will contain :

-- The plane's ID
 - The company
 - The type of the plane

-For the plane the API will do this :
+Request for the plane that also contains the plane-type and the company :

-- GET the plane by ID
+- GET the plane by plane number => `/plane/:planenumber`
-- GET the company
-- GET the type of the plane

--> app.get('/plane/:parameter') and then redirected to '/'

-Where parameter will be the plane's ID
+Where the parameter planenumber will be for example : `0`

-### :tokyo_tower: The airport
+### :tokyo_tower: The flights, airports and departure time

 The airport will contain :

-- an ID
-- a name
+- A name
+- An acronym
+- A country
-- terminals
+- A city

-For the airport the API will do this :

-- GET an airport by ID
-- GET the name
+- Terminals

+Request to get the flightdeparture by time departure in parameter :

-- GET the number of terminals
+- GET the flights by departure time : `/flight/departuretime/:time`

--> app.get('/airport/:airportid') and then redirected to '/'

-Where parameter will be the airport's name
+Where the parameter time will be for example : `0` or `100` or `200`

 ## :books: Database